 Is the GMHL Sanctioned?

 Yes.
 The GMHL is sanctioned.
-The governing body which sanctions the GMHL Rule Book, Policies & Procedures is the same governing body which sanctions all of Junior Hockey in Canada.
+A governing body sanctions the GMHL Rule Book and the Policies & Procedures manual.
 Essentially, sanctioned activities of the league are considered insured events and our rule book and other agreements in place define what those sanctioned activities are.

 Is the GMHL Insured?